EdwardMcD/Assignment-2-Business-and-Access-Objects/README.md

 Requirements outline:

-1. Creating the core business objects, based on the discussion in class around requirements modeling and the SRS document provided (20 pts)
-2. Identify and create the core attributes for each of the core business objects identified in the previous steps (20 pts)

 Business objects can be found in the .../Assignment-2-Business-and-Access-Objects/src/main/java/A2_BaAO/ directory.
 Per the professors in-class instruction, I have met the minimum requirement of 3 business objects:
 	Customer
 	Transaction